-The practice was founded on the principles of education, opportunity, sustainability, community support, integration and aspiration – and these values have been at the core of our personality ever since.
+TFT was founded on the principles of education, opportunity, sustainability, community support, integration and aspiration – and these values have been at the core of everything we do ever since.

 The character of the firm is defined by our people and their collective belief in doing the right thing, whether it is for our business, the clients who rely on our advice, or the communities and stakeholders we support.